GoogleCloudPlatform/gke-fleet-management/multi-cluster-orchestrator/docs/overview.md

 ```

 And here’s another example using a hardcoded list of three eligible clusters on
-which the workload will be autoscaled:
+which the workload will be autoscaled.
+The workload will be scaled out to the
+clusters in the order in which they are specified:

 ```
 apiVersion: orchestra.multicluster.x-k8s.io/v1alpha1